Praneetha35/ai-news-agent/README.md

 ## What’s next (future ideas)

-The pipeline today ends at **save** (and optionally WhatsApp).
+The pipeline today ends at **save** (and into your WhatsApp).
 Down the road, automation could go further:

-- **LinkedIn draft posts** — Push the two generated posts into your LinkedIn draft queue via API or integration, so they’re waiting in the app for you to review and hit “Post.”
+- **LinkedIn draft posts** — Push the generated posts into your LinkedIn draft queue via API or integration, so they’re waiting in the app for you to review and hit “Post.”
 - **More channels** — Same digest and posts could be sent to Twitter/X, a newsletter (e.g. Substack), Notion, or a custom CMS.
 The output is already structured; adding nodes or scripts to post elsewhere is the next step.
 - **Full automation** — Schedule the run, auto-save to drafts or a content calendar, and optionally auto-publish at a set time once you’re comfortable with the quality.